bizflycloud/terraform-provider-bizflycloud/website/docs/r/server.html.markdown

 ## Import

-Bizfly Cloud SSH key resource can be imported using the SSH key name in the Bizfly manage dashboard
+Bizfly Cloud Server resource can be imported using the server id in the Bizfly manage dashboard

 ```
-$ terraform import bizflycloud_ssh_key.example ssh-key-1
+$ terraform import bizflycloud_server.tf_server1 server-id
 ```